MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 ## Real-world Examples of Text Input Issues in Top Sites and Frameworks
 ### Accessibility Issues in the Monaco Editor
-As an example, consider the case of the windows narrator reading from Monaco editor which uses a hidden textarea element versus CKEditor which uses a contenteditable element directly as a part of its view ([Video link](https://www.youtube.com/watch?v=xzC86EG9lPo)).
+[This video](https://www.youtube.com/watch?v=xzC86EG9lPo) demos Windows Narrator reading from a hidden textarea element in the Monaco editor and compares it with the intended experience by showing Narrator reading text from CKEditor, which uses a contenteditable element as part of its view.

 Monaco edits plain text - it's a code editor.
 The plain text document is presented using a rich view created from HTML, but a hidden textarea is used to integrate with the text input services of the OS.
 This approach makes the hidden textarea the accessibile surface for the editable content being edited.